top of page

 Supporting adults and young people with anxiety, depression and emotional well-being

-I offer counselling in Bedfordshire from my practice in Biggleswade, supporting you in exploring feelings of anxiety, depression and general stuckness.
-Together we can make sense of what's holding you back and help you to regain a greater sense of control in yuor life, for example:
+I offer counselling in Bedfordshire from my practice in Biggleswade and online from anywhere in the UK, supporting you in exploring feelings of anxiety, depression and general stuckness.
+Together we can make sense of what's holding you back and help you to regain a greater sense of control in your life, for example:

 • talk about your issues without fear of being judged or criticised so you can offload to have space to think more clearly.